Hey coffee lovers, CoC team is here!

 1) Light roasts (Cinnamon, New England, Light, Breakfast, Half-city):

-The lightest roasting (195-205°C) give the beans light brown color and light coffee flavor.
+The lightest roasting (195-205°C) gives the beans light brown color and light coffee flavor.
 This method of roasting is applicable only for high-quality arabica varieties.
 Coffee made from light roast beans will give acidity in taste and have a bit watery consistency.

 2) Medium roasts (American, Medium brown, City, Brown):

-3) Medium dark roasts (Full city, Vienna, Velvet):
+3) Medium-dark roasts (Full city, Vienna, Velvet):

 4) Dark roasts (Espresso, Italian, Continental):

-Grains of coffee are shiny and oily, have dark brown color, sometimes almost black.
+Grains of coffee are shiny and oily, have a dark brown color, sometimes almost black.
 The roaster is heated up to 240°С. The bitterness in the taste of coffee becomes more tangible.
 Coffee will be with patterns of smoke, burnt and is characterized by flavors of tar and charcoal.